 True wireless earbuds with active noise cancellation (ANC) were a new development in the audio scene just a few years ago, with the Sony WF-SP700N being the first pair to make a considerable splash when they landed in late 2018.

-Fast forward to 2022 and the landscape for ANC true wireless earbuds has changed entirely.
-There are more options than ever before and all the heavy hitters — including Apple, Sony and Bose (finally) — have released their pair of wireless earbuds with active noise-canceling abilities.
+Fast forward to present day the landscape for ANC true wireless earbuds has changed entirely.
+There are more options than ever before and all the heavy hitters — including Apple, Sony and Bose — have released their pair of wireless earbuds with active noise-canceling abilities.

 Best for Hi-Fi SoundBowers & Wilkins PI7 Read More